Techniques to Develop your Oral Skills

 Textual knowledge

-brainstorming for useful language: tenses, modals, sequencers, expressions, vocabulary…
+- brainstorming for useful language: tenses, modals, linkers, expressions, types of sentences, vocabulary…